How To

 @pagy, @people = pagy(q.result)

-Always order your colections!
+Always order your collections!

 # Paginate for generic API clients